HarlanBrothers/primes/README.md

 # Supplementary material (IFS and prime numbers)
-Data files and code for the paper "Using IFS to Reveal Biases in the Distribution of Prime Numbers"
+Data files, images, and code for the paper "Using IFS to Reveal Biases in the Distribution of Prime Numbers"